alishaalx/applestore_dataanalysis/README.md

 The dataset applestore_descriprion give details about each of the apps.
 The platform used is sqliteonline.
 The datasets are divided into 4 datasets of size less than 4 MB as SQLite online has a limit of 4MB.

-the text file insights contain the key takeaways of this analysis.
+the text file Apple_keyinsights.docx contain the key takeaways of this analysis.